yorkie-team/yorkie/design/sharded-cluster-mode.md

 These components are very similiar to mongoDB's sharding component, which `Yorkies` corresponds to `mongos(Router)`, `Yorkie Service Registry` with `config server(Registry)`, and `Yorkie Service(s)` with `mongod(Shard)`

-**Shard Cluster Mode Implementation (K8s & Istio)**
+**Sharded Cluster Mode Implementation (K8s & Istio)**

-Shard cluster mode can be easily implemented by using [Kubernetes](https://kubernetes.io/) and [Istio](https://istio.io/).
+Sharded cluster mode can be easily implemented by using [Kubernetes](https://kubernetes.io/) and [Istio](https://istio.io/).
 Kubernetes is container orchestration system, and Istio is service mesh for Kubernetes which internally uses [envoy](https://github.com/envoyproxy/envoy) L7 proxy for traffic control.

 ![K8s Istio Implementation Internal Architecture](media/k8s-istio-implementation-internal-architecture.jpg)